How Do Today’s Mortgage Rates Compare with Historical Rates?

 Is now a good time to sell a home?

-In the historical ebb and flow of interest rates and home prices, we’ve just seen a surge.
-The tide came in high, with high prices and low rates.
-But now, it may be heading back out.
-If you’re concerned about how recent mortgage rate increases could impact your buying or selling experience, talk to an agent today.
+In the historical ebb and flow of interest rates and home prices, homebuyers and sellers will experience high and low tides.
+If you’re concerned about how fluctuating mortgage rates could impact your buying or selling experience, talk to an experienced agent today.